microsoft/TypeScript-New-Handbook/README.md

 This repo is still in early development.

+You can read an early version (starting from the Outline)[https://microsoft.github.io/TypeScript-New-Handbook/outline/] or (read one enormous page)[https://microsoft.github.io/TypeScript-New-Handbook/everything/]

 ## Pull Requests

 We are currently not accepting pull requests from external contributors.